What Are Reserve Officers?

 Becoming a Longview Police Reserve:

 Open enrollment for new reserve officers is held once per year, usually in April and May.
-Entry-level applications are NOT accepted any other time.
+Though additional testing dates may be announced as the need arises.
 Current reserve officers from other departments are welcome to apply year round.